cloud-gov/opensearch-dashboards-cf-auth-proxy/README.md

 - `UAA_CLIENT_ID` - the client ID of your uaa clinet
 - `UAA_CLIENT_SECRET` - the client secret for your uaa client
 - `SECRET_KEY` - the key used for cookie signing
+- `DASHBOARD_CERTIFICATE` - the certificate used for signing requests to OpenSearch Dashboards
+- `DASHBOARD_CERTIFICATE_KEY` - the certificate private key used for signing requests to OpenSearch Dashboards
+- `DASHBOARD_CERTIFICATE_KEY` - the CA used for signing requests to OpenSearch Dashboards

 The following are optional: